Uninterrupted Access 24x7, 10% OFF On WhatsApp

 • Demonstration of high technical skills in theory and practice.

-• focusing on the ability to solve complex systems engineering challenges.
+• Concentrating on the capacity to address thorny systems engineering issues.

 Core Competencies:

-• Design, development and innovation of complex projects.
+• Innovation, creation and design of complex structures.

 2. Engineering Technologist KA02 Report